Journal of Human Capital

 Editor-in-Chief: Isaac Ehrlich

-Journal of Human Capital is dedicated to human capital and its expanding economic and social roles in the knowledge economy.
+The Journal of Human Capital (JHC) is dedicated to human capital and its expanding economic and social roles in the knowledge economy.
 Developed in response to the central role human capital plays in determining the production, allocation, and distribution of economic resources and in supporting long-term economic growth, JHC is a forum for theoretical and empirical work on human capital—broadly defined to include education, health, entrepreneurship, and intellectual and social capital—and related public policy analyses.

 JHC encompasses microeconomic, macroeconomic, and international economic perspectives on the theme of human capital.
 The journal offers a platform for discussion of topics ranging from education, labor, health, and family economics, to income distribution, social mobility, entrepreneurship and wealth creation, immigration and economic globalization, aging and value of life saving, politics and institutions, crime and corruption, technological innovation and transfer, productivity and structural change, and economic growth and development.